ASG Eye Hospital

 Contact lenses and surgery are often more effective than glasses in reducing visual discomfort caused by unequal image size.

-At ASG Eye Hospitals, advanced diagnostics and experienced specialists provide personalized treatment plans for both children and adults.
+At ASG Eye Hospital, advanced diagnostics and experienced specialists provide personalized treatment plans for both children and adults.

 Complications if Left Untreated